-- Continue your education: A GED transcript is accepted at most colleges and universities across the country as proof you have completed your high school education.
+- Continue your education: A GED® transcript is accepted at most colleges and universities across the country as proof you have completed your high school education.
 GED® graduates are eligible to apply for federal financial aid, such as Pell Grants.
-Some colleges even have scholarship programs for GED graduates.
+Some colleges even have scholarship programs specifically for GED® graduates.

 - Increase your income: Income increases with your level of education.
 A better job usually means better pay.

-- Earn a bonus: Those who pass the GED examination are awarded a six-credit hour NPC scholarship that also covers the Media Fee – over a $400 value!
+- Earn a bonus: Those who pass the GED® examination at NPC are awarded a six-credit hour NPC scholarship that also covers the Media Fee – over a $400 value!

-Upon completion of TLC 099 and 058, students will receive a GED Referral form with a recommendation for either further instruction or GED testing.
-Students must present this referral form to the front office when registering for the GED test.
+Upon completion of CCP 055x and 098, students will receive a recommendation for either further instruction or GED® testing.

-The GED test measures your knowledge and academic skills against those of today's traditional high school graduates.
+The GED® test measures your knowledge and academic skills against those of today's traditional high school graduates.
 Most test questions require the understanding of broad concepts and generalizations, rather than the ability to remember facts, details or precise definitions.
 The 2014 test covers four areas — Mathematics, Social Studies, Science and Language Arts (previously two separate tests for Reading and Writing).

 ■ Passing scores